surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 ## Access Global Parameters

- Global parameter is a flat file used to manipulate, control and organize the data which is not available in database and can access this data in report, While calculating an expression over a database value using a field reference.
+ Global parameter is a flat file used to manipulate,control and organize the data which is not available in database and can be accessed this data in report, While calculating an expression over a database value using a field reference.
  ```
  bi.in_global_keys(["ParameterColumnName"],
 ["DatabaseValue"],"ParameterName.Field"])